defi-space/ds-trading/README.md

     - Position tracking
 - **Goal Management:** A flexible goal management system that allows agents to create, update, and delete long-term, medium-term, and short-term goals.
 - **Extensible Architecture:** Built on `@daydreamsai/core`, the system is highly extensible.
 It includes a command-line interface (CLI) for manual control and an autonomous mode for hands-off operation.
-- **Real-time Data:** Includes a "Message Correlation Protocol" (MCP) extension for connecting to real-time data feeds like LunarCrush.
+- **Real-time Data:** Includes a "Model Context Protocol" (MCP) extension for connecting to real-time data feeds like LunarCrush for asset context, price history, and market sentiment analysis.
 - **Configurable:** Uses environment variables for easy configuration of API keys, Starknet wallets, and other settings.

 ## Available Tools